JJLee95/diwu1990.github.io/_pages/about.md

 Research
 ------
-My research interest covers emerging computing paradigm, low power computer architecture and deep learning system, etc.
+My research interest covers emerging computing paradigm, computer architecture and system design.
+If you are interested in those topics and looking for potential collaboration, don't hesitate to contact me.

 CV
 ------